kanjieater/SubPlz/readme.md

 # Install

-Currently supports unix based OS's like Ubuntu 20.04 on WSL2.
+Currently supports Windows or unix based OS's like Ubuntu 20.04 on WSL2.
+Currently only support Japanese without code modification.

 1. Install `ffmpeg` and make it available on the path